NjivaAndriamanga/resmobilys/README.md

 These files can be used for further analysis, allowing for the exploration of results from each tool.

 ## **Citation**
-If you use ResMobiLys in your research, please cite it as follows:
+If you use ResMobilYs in your research, please cite it as follows:

 Publication in process...